berthayes/ksql_for_zeek/README.md

 ### Configure Bro
-Download Bro
+1. Download Bro
 https://www.zeek.org/downloads/bro-2.6.4.tar.gz
-* Note Zeek 3.0 will probably work?
+* Note: Zeek 3.0 will probably work - not tested yet
 * Bert is not an early adopter

-Compile Bro from source
+1. Compile Bro from source
 * https://docs.zeek.org/en/stable/install/install.html
 * might not be absolutely necessary as long as you HAVE the source for the version you're using
 * E.g. if using Deb/RPM, make sure you also have the source package

-Download Apache Metron plugin
+1. Download Apache Metron plugin
 * https://github.com/apache/metron-bro-plugin-kafka
 * Follow directions on readme to install plugin

-Edit $BRO_DIR/share/bro/site/local.bro
+1. Edit $BRO_DIR/share/bro/site/local.bro
 (.e.g. /usr/local/bro/share/bro/site/local.bro)

 Add/edit the following lines (json might be in there already):